-What is potential difference?
 As we know a voltage which is a measure of electric potential difference, is the cause of electrical current to flow in a closed circuit.
-Is the potential difference definition related to electric current?
-Before understanding electric potential difference definition we should fist investigate how a charged particle moves in uniform static electric field.
+Is the potential difference definition related to electric current? we should first investigate how a charged particle moves in uniform static electric field.

 Let us consider two parallel plates, that are connected to a battery.
 The upper plate is connected with positive terminal of a battery.
 Hence this plate is positively charged, and the lower plate is connected to negative terminal of the battery and hence this lower plate is negatively charged.